troclaux/notes/aws.md

 - helps identify and alert you to sensitive data, such as Personally Identifiable Information (PII) in s3 buckets

+## Marketplace

+> digital catalog where customer can find, buy and deploy third-party software, services and data that run on aws

+- sell SaaS solutions to aws customers
+- buy software that has been bundled into customized AMIs by the aws marketplace sellers

+## Migration Evaluator

+> assess cost and feasibility of migrating to aws

+- helps estimating cost savings, right-sizing opportunities and optimal aws services for your workloads
+- gathers data about your existing infrastructure and analyzes it

+## Migration Hub

+> provides central dashboard to track and manage application migrations to aws

+- tracks status of servers and applications as they move to aws
+- no extra charge for using migration hub

 ## MQ

 > managed message broker service for rabbitmq and activemq